Fresno State no longer having their main commencement graduation

 FRESNO, Calif.
-(KGPE) – On Thursday Fresno State President Joseph Castro sent an email out to students saying they will be getting rid of the main commencement graduation.
+(KSEE) – On Thursday Fresno State President Joseph Castro sent an email out to students saying they will be getting rid of the main commencement graduation.

 Colin Stewart is the Associate Dean of Student Involvement at Fresno State.